mlpack/mlpack/doc/embedded/crosscompile_example.md

-## Crosscompile mlpack example on an embedded hardware
+## Crosscompile mlpack example for an embedded hardware

 In this article, we explore how to crosscompile and run an mlpack example code on an embedded hardware.
 In our previous